 Job postings on the internet abound.
 You might start by visiting the "Careers in Biology" link on the Biology Department's website.
 Job information is available through the University's Career Center.

 Most students take the GRE early in the fall semester of their Senior year.
 The GRE is required for most graduate school applications.
 Generally graduate school applications are due around December for admission the next fall.
 Be sure to check with the schools that you are interested in attending to verify their deadlines for submission.

 Where can I find information about graduate school?

 Ask your advisor or other Biology faculty about graduate school.
 Every one of them has been to graduate school.
-Good information about graduate school is available on the web at 1) About.com Graduate School, 2) Thinking of Applying to Graduate School in Biology, 3) How to go to Graduate School in Biology, and 4) A Primer On How To Apply To And Get Admitted To Graduate School In Ecology And Evolutionary Biology.
+Good information about graduate school is available on the web at 1) About.com Graduate School, 2) advice for students from the University of Utah, and 3) A Primer On How To Apply To And Get Admitted To Graduate School In Ecology And Evolutionary Biology.
 How can you locate graduate schools in your field of interest?
 One way is simply doing subject searches on the internet.
-You can also do searches by way of the Graduate Guide website.
+You can also do searches by way of the Graduate Schools website.